sethfischer/sethfischer.github.io/content/web-development/drupal-8-getting-started.rst

 :software: Git: 1.7.10.4
 :software: PHP: 5.4.35-0+deb7u2
 :tags: Drupal 8, Drupal
+:summary:
+    This Drupal 8 article is obsolete.

-:summary: Now that Drupal 8 is in beta phase it is a great time for site
-    developers to start exploring the API.
+    Now that Drupal 8 is in beta phase it is a great time for site developers to start exploring the API.
 This article serves as an introduction to installing and configuring Drupal 8 using Git and Drush.

 .. warning::

-    This article is obsolete.
+    This Drupal 8 article is obsolete.
 It was published in November 2014, 12 months before Drupal 8 was released.